dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/cloud-seats-and-users.md

 plan must upgrade to the Team plan to add additional team members to their account.

-The table below shows the base number of Developer and Read Only seats for each dbt Cloud plan.
+The <Term id="table" /> below shows the base number of Developer and Read Only seats for each dbt Cloud plan.

 | Plan | Developer Seats | Read Only Seats |